TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-12-11-new-in-symplify-3-statie-generators.md

 ---
 id: 67
-title: "New in Statie 3: Generator"
+title: "New in Symplify 3: Statie Generators"
 perex: '''
     Statie missed one important feature. **Posts were the only elements** that you could render as standlone page.
     But what if you want a web porfolio, not with posts but with features projects?
 Or lectures pages?
     <br><br>
-    Statie 3 to the rescue!
+    **Statie 3 to the rescue!**
 '''
-tweet: "..."
+tweet: "Statie 3 on #symfony 4 is out with many little improvements + 1 big feature - Generators!
+Having own page is not a luxury for posts anymore!"
-tweet_image: "..."
+tweet_image: "assets/images/posts/2017/statie-generators/generators.png"
 related_posts: [29, 32, 33, 34]
 ---